 Enemy plane like pale moth beautiful among shrapnel bursts.

-He was killed, within three months of arriving at the front.
-On the first day of the Battle of Arras, Easter Monday 1917, a stray German shell passed so close to him that the rush of air compressed his lungs and stopped his heart.
-He fell without a mark on his body, with the diary in his greatcoat pocket.
-The strange arc of creases on the diary’s covers, and on every page, was probably imprinted by the shell’s shock wave.
+He was killed, within three months of arriving at the front, on the first day of the Battle of Arras, 9 April 1917.
+It had been generally believed that his death was due to a stray German shell passing so close to him that the rush of air compressed his lungs and stopped his heart.
+The strange arc of creases on the diary’s covers and pages was attributed to the shell’s shock wave.
+However Jean Moorcroft Wilson, in her biography Edward Thomas: From Adlestrop to Arras (2015), concludes that Thomas actually died from a direct hit by a 77 mm. shell and that the circumstances later became conflated with an incident the previous day when Thomas had survived a near miss from another shell.
 The last diary entry was written on the evening before his death.
 In the back of the volume (f.
 29) can be found the only surviving draft of his last poem, ‘The Sorrow of True Love’.
 When seeking material for new poems, Thomas had often drawn on passages in his diaries and letters, and he would doubtless have done so with the contents of this diary had he lived.

 During his final two years Thomas had composed a formidable body of over 140 poems.
 This late flowering of creativity has placed him among the most influential English language poets of the 20th century.
 And it gives greater poignancy to the blank final pages of his diary.

 The Collected Poems of Edward Thomas, edited by R. George Thomas (Oxford, 1978).
 This contains the edited text of his war diary.